Note: you can adopt IE (Imposition Ethics) without adopting the Naturalistic Ontology of the Church of the BPW.

 Weakening evidence: systematic reversal under stability (not scarcity) toward narrower patient recognition.

-P4) Convergence beyond Earth (speculative extension)
+P4) Convergence beyond Earth (speculative extension) (testable within centuries)

 Prediction: Independent intelligent life (not evolutionarily related to Earth) will tend to converge toward least-imposition/consent-based moral structure as capability and reflection increase.